 Choosing the right exhibition to attend can really contribute to your ROI and make a big difference to your overall success.
 Many exhibitors make the mistake of being loyal to their favourite shows even if they’re not bringing back any results.
 And many choose the biggest and most popular events and simply hope to get a good return on investment.

 Just attending a trade show is not good enough.
 In order to maximise the possibilities trade shows can provide, you have to do all the necessary trade show homework.
 This means listing all your reasons for wanting to exhibit and working out which shows are best suited for your business and target audience.

 Attend the right exhibition and you can really add value to your company and generate high quality leads.
 Attend the wrong exhibition and you can be spending money, time and energy with no return.

 Here are a couple of factors to consider before you decide which exhibition to attend:

 1. Set objectives

 Trade show objectives are a key element of trade show success.
 Before you start compiling a list of shows you want to attend this year, clearly define your objectives and strategy.
-You and your team need to know why you’re exhibiting and what is your trade show focus.
+You and your team need to know why you’re exhibiting and what your trade show focus is.

 - Are we trying to build awareness of our brand?